ArtiPedia/blog-v3/_posts/2017-03-24-jekyll-pagination.md

 {% include adsense-inside-post.html %}

-## Pagination can be only for Posts
+## Pagination can be used only for Posts
 Though Jekyll has different items like pages and collections, only Posts can have pagination.
 This might change in the future.

 ## Pagination can be done only on index.html